jundalisay/spblist/content/en/research/sarkar/travels/chapter-15e.md

 M stands up.
 Baba beats him several times.

-Afterward, when M was asked what he saw, he said.
-"Didn't you all See her?
+Afterward, when M was asked what he saw, he said:

+{{< r a="Madhu" >}}
+Didn't you all See her?
 When I turned around, I saw my lady friend dressed in a black sari.

-She was a secret, burning in my heart."
-Then he smiled, saying.
-"But now I'm free."
+She was a secret, burning in my heart.
+But now I'm free.
+{{< /r >}}

 ### Beyond criticism